Session Recommendations

 Understanding Session Recommendations

 Recommendations are produced when specific changes happen, or daily if no relevant changes occur.
-A maximum of 10 recommendations is made in a day, to stop users from being deluged and thus ignoring recommendations.
+A maximum of 5 recommendations per person is made in a day, to stop participants from being deluged and thus ignoring recommendations.

 Recommendations are primarily based on expressions of interest.
 These expressions can come in various forms.